daronphang/coding_resources/python/functions.md

 # 2 c f i
 ```

-## Functional Programming:
+### Functional Programming

 Important concepts:

-1) Recursion: Technique in which functions call themselves (directly/indirectly) in order to loop.
+1. Recursion: Technique in which functions call themselves (directly/indirectly) in order to loop.
-2) Pure Functions: Have no side effects i.e. do not update or modify global variable, object or data structure
+2. Pure Functions: Have no side effects i.e. do not update or modify global variable, object or data structure
-3) Higher-order Functions: Functions that take functions as arguments or return functions.
+3. Higher-order Functions: Functions that take functions as arguments or return functions.